tripathiupendra12/Siman-Says-Game/README.md

-# Siman-Says-Game
+# Simon-Says-Game
-This is the simple game using HTML , CSS and JAVASCRIPT.
+This is the simple game using HTML, CSS and JAVASCRIPT.